HDSB-GWS/ICS2-Notes/Processing Notes/08. Input/input.md

 # Homework

 - Create a drawing program.
 Be creative!
 Maybe clicking creates a circle, dragging creates a rectangle, and the keyboard changes the color.
 These are just suggestions, do whatever you want!
+- Remember that scene you drew from a previous homework?
+Add user interaction.
+Let users click to add object, or press keys to change colors.
-- Create a drawing program for a specific scene.
+- Challenge 1: Create a drawing program for a specific scene.
 For example, you could create a garden drawing program where clicking creates flowers (randomly sized and colored?), dragging creates grass, the mouse wheel adds butterflies, keyboard changes the background or sky...
-- Create a program where the user controls a ball that bounces around the screen.
+- Challenge 2: Create a program where the user controls a ball that bounces around the screen.
 Add acceleration, gravity, and braking.
 Instead of a circle, make it a spaceship (like from the game [Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game))) where you control the direction and acceleration.
-- Remember that scene you drew from a previous homework?
-Add user interaction.
-Let users click to add object, or press keys to change colors.
-- Create a typing game: show a random character on the screen.
+- Challenge 3: Create a typing game: show a random character on the screen.
 If the user types it correctly, increase the score and show another character.
 If the user types the wrong character, the game is over.
 Bonus: make the game automatically end after 60 seconds!